bangann/Repulsive-Attention/SentenceClassification/README.md

-# Self-attentive Sentence Classification with Diversified Attention
+# Self-attentive Sentence Classification with Repulsive Attention
 This is the code for Self-attentive Sentence Classification with Bayesian Repulsive Attention modeling.
-It is also one of the experiments of our paper "Diversified Attentions: Rethinking Multi-head Attention as Bayesian Inference".
+It is also one of the experiments of our paper "Repulsive Attention: Rethinking Multi-head Attention as Bayesian Inference".

 ## Requirements and Installation
 This project is based on pytorch.
 Before inplementation, please make sure you have